eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 ## Covariance and contravariance

-It all starts with the intuitive expectation that a collection of `Geeks` is a collection of `Persons`.
-That's a reasonable intuition, but especially in non-functional languages, where collections can be mutable, it turns out to be incorrect.
+It all starts with the intuitive expectation that a collection of `Geek`s is a collection of `Person`s.
+That's a reasonable intuition, but, if collections are be mutable, it turns out to be incorrect.
 Consider the following possible definition of `Collection`:

 <!-- check:none -->
     interface Collection<Element> {